William Hetherington case: Initial conviction

 County prosecutor Robert Weiss was responsible for prosecuting the case.
 He also reinstated the August case that had been dropped, and a bail bond was set at $500,000.
 With his assets frozen during the divorce, and his income being disability payments, William was unable to obtain bail, and unable to finance a legal defence.
 The court considered him to have assets, and no lawyer was provided for him as a result.
 Linda visited the prosecutor; stories vary at this point as to whether or not she sought charges to be dropped, and whether she was relieved or reluctant they were not.

 Eventually William persuaded an attorney, David Wright, to represent him, for a $10,000 fee to be paid from his disability checks.

 As trial approached in May 1986, the prosecutor offered a plea bargain, that if he pleaded guilty to a single charge of first degree rape, and a court-appointed psychologist concluded that he was not a danger to his ex-wife, he would receive a delayed sentence of 11 months, or probation with credit for time served.
 Williams claims the offer was made coercively.

-The article in Insight Magazine is sharply critical of the evidence.
+The article in Insight on the News is sharply critical of the evidence.
 A pelvic examination of Linda three hours after the incident showed no evidence of forcible injury, described as "very unusual" in a rape case by the doctor.
 Although police officers stated that possible adhesive tape traces were visible on her face, doctors examining her found that no traces of that kind existed, and the scissors alleged to be used to cut the tape showed no adhesive traces either.
 Other evidence - the tape, gloves and underwear - was said by Linda to have been flushed down the toilet by her assailant.
 A neighbor, Reinhardt, added further evidence that contradicted the story - that William's car had been at the location Linda alleged she was abducted and therefore she had known he was there (she claimed she had not known), and that during the time of the rape she had left the house to get something from the car, then returned to the house to talk further.
 Sperm was found in Linda's clothing; however William had previously had a vasectomy, a form of sterilization which makes a man incapable of emitting sperm.